Colt Cars Group Full Privacy Notice

 Service providers acting as processors who provide:

-- IT, software and system administration services (please note that one of our IT providers is based in the USA); customer survey services; data management services; logistics, vehicle preparation and auction services; after-sales care plan provider; recall campaign coordinators; event planners; electric vehicle charging providers; e-Learning and training providers; apprenticeship programme managers; the Institute of the Motor Industry; Security service providers; and credit reference agencies
+- IT, software and system administration services (please note that one of our IT providers is based in the USA); customer survey services; social media services; data management services; logistics, vehicle preparation and auction services; after-sales care plan provider; recall campaign coordinators; event planners; electric vehicle charging providers; e-Learning and training providers; apprenticeship programme managers; the Institute of the Motor Industry; Security service providers; and credit reference agencies

 - Professional advisers acting as controller including lawyers, bankers, auditors and insurers based in the United Kingdom who provide consultancy, banking, legal, insurance and accounting services